 I know there are other writers like me who can't sleep at times while working on a particular project.
 This is when our characters insist on making an appearance before we slip into dreamland.

-When Truman Capote wrote at night; he'd simply sleep during the day.
+When Truman Capote wrote all night, which he frequently did, he'd simply sleep during the day.

 But there's an appealing quietude only the night can bring.
 Maybe it's the lack of diversion that's perfect for a writer, except for a lone dog howl in the distance or a swish of branches across a window.
 It might be that the solitude of twilight allows our creativity to rise free from the subliminal recesses of our brain.